daiyi/blog/source/_posts/A-week-on-the-Swiss-Via-Alpina.md

 date: 2016-11-08 00:00:00
 tags:
   - backpacking
+summary: Trip report!
+A week hiking the Via Alpina trail in Switzerland
+image: daiyi-hikin.png
 ---

 {% asset_img daiyi-hikin.png 'daiyi unable to face the camera due to overwhelming beauty of alps' %}

 I spent a week walking the Via Alpina trail in Switzerland from late September to early October 2016.
 I inevitably collect cool thoughts and cool photos when I hike for 8 hours a day and have always wanted to write a trip report, but motivation/time is eaten when I rejoin society and work/school.
 I have neither of those responsibilities right now!
 Posts will be serialised under the [Via Alpina](/blog/categories/via-alpina) category.